 The same goes for anything with an appointment.
 You can fetch top dollar to be reliable, but you simply cannot reschedule when your day job gets in the way.
 You will need to factor in costs of being an in-person side hustler, like car maintenance to show up for appointments or the cost of certifications to do the type of work you’re after (like taking food handling classes, CPR training or any licenses you need to operate.)

-In-person side hustles include being a handyman (or woman), driving Uber/Lyft, running Airbnb from your home, dog walkers or sitters, fitness instruction, house cleaning, and other in-person services that require some face time and are less flexible.
+In-person side hustles include being a handyman (or woman), driving for Uber or Lyft , making deliveries for Instacart , Postmates , DoorDash or Uber Eats , running Airbnb from your home, teaching English online to kids in China, dog walkers or babysitters , fitness instruction, house cleaning, and other in-person services that require some face time and are less flexible.

 So, are you ready to side hustle your way to FI-freedom?
 There are endless side hustle ideas out there on how you can earn more money in your spare time on nights and weekends, even while you work.
 Take advantage of the free podcasts and YouTube videos out there and get started today!